ashrafgt/k8s-gpu-hpa/README.md

 #### 5. Install `prometheus-adapter`
-In `prometheus-adapter-values.yaml`, we add a `rule` of type `custom` and another one of type `resource` to expose the `dcgm_gpu_utilization` metric for each node, then proceed to install:
+In `prometheus-adapter-values.yaml`, we add a `rule` of type `custom` to expose the `dcgm_gpu_utilization` metric:
 ```bash
 helm upgrade --install prometheus-adapter prometheus-community/prometheus-adapter -f prometheus-adapter-values.yaml
 ```

 #### 6. Compute the average GPU utilization by the deployment
 Currently, GPU utilization metrics are exported by the `dcgm-exporter` for each node.
-We need to average the `dcgm_gpu_utilization` value of all nodes that host a replica of the deployment into a `cuda_test_gpu_avg` that can be targeted by a `HorizontalPodAutoscaler`:
+We need to average the `dcgm_gpu_utilization` value of all nodes that host a replica of our deployment into a `cuda_test_gpu_avg` metric that can be targeted by a `HorizontalPodAutoscaler`:
 ```bash
 # TODO
 ```